Introduction of Saint Anthony Industries Phoenix 70

 Double wall filter

-I personally like the stable flow rate of this dripper, and benefit from the design, this dripper is easier to make a clear and layered flavour cup of coffee.
+In my understanding, the design concept of this dripper is to rise the extraction rate by increasing the water path and get more contact time instead of letting water immerse the coffee ground.
+This actually helps to get a clear and layered flavour cup.
+To further enhance the performance, we can use coarser grind size and pause multiple times in pouring (for the principle please see this post).
 But due to the higher coffee bed, I will recommend to agitate the coffee more when using this dripper to keep the extraction consistent.
 And maybe use higher temperature water to start brewing cause the temperature will drop fast.